India's mobile carriers stare at costly victory as bandwidth sale ends

 Fierce bidding in the premium 900 megahertz band in particular, where most of the top companies see some licenses expiring this year, is set to prove a heavy cost for wireless carriers, already among the most leveraged among Asian rivals.

 Idea, for instance, is expected to hold on to 900 Mhz spectrum in nine regions which account for 72 percent of its revenue.
-But analysts estimate that to renew all its licenses it will have to spend close to 300 billion rupees.
+But analysts estimate that to renew all its licenses it will have to spend close to 300 billion rupees ($4.8 billion).

-The company's net debt stood at $1.77 billion (1.2 billion pounds) at end 2014 and is expected to rise to about $3.08 billion in the year ending in March 2016, according to Thomson Reuters data.
+The company's net debt stood at $1.77 billion at end 2014 and is expected to rise to about $3.08 billion in the year ending in March 2016, according to Thomson Reuters data.

 The mobile carriers participating in the auction are not allowed to speak to the media during the sale.